TERMS AND CONDITIONS

 ii any part of the ESA Systems, hardware, software or networks.

 e. not introduce any Harmful Code into the ESA Systems.

 f.
-If the Customer becomes aware of, or suspects that a breach of any of the obligations set out in this clause 2.2 has occurred, the Customer must promptly notify ESA, in which case ESA may take such action as it considers appropriate (which may include changing the Customer's passwords and other security information).
+If the Customer or LEC becomes aware of, or suspects that a breach of any of the obligations set out in this clause 2.2 has occurred, the LEC must promptly notify ESA, in which case ESA may take such action as it considers appropriate (which may include changing the Customer's passwords and other security information).

 2.3 No Guarantee of continuity of Services